papillonbee/bridge-service/README.md

 # bridge-service
-`bridge-service` is a [FastAPI](https://fastapi.tiangolo.com/) app providing 7 API's for players to play floating bridge!
+`bridge-service` is a [FastAPI](https://fastapi.tiangolo.com/) app providing 7 REST API's and 1 WebSocket for players to play floating bridge!

 - `POST /game/create` Player can create a game
 - `POST /game/join` Player can join the game